vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 becomes varied and it is experienced as highly extensive.
 94. There are two 'ends of twelve' (dvādaśānta).
 One is above brah

 mārandhra and the other is in mūlādhāra.
-The first is known as sivadvādaśānta, the end of twelve related to Siva, and the other is
+The first is known as śivadvādaśānta, the end of twelve related to śiva, and the other is

 known as the end of twelve related to śakti.
 95. The six causal deities (kāraṇaṣațka) each have six centers.
 They